 Blue light is a piece of the visible light spectrum.
 It can affect our sleep cycles, alertness, and hormone production.

+Almost all visible blue light passes through the cornea and lens to reach the retina, raising concerns about the potential long-term effects of blue light exposure from screens.
 While blue light is not inherently unhealthy, it has various medical benefits—overexposure has been argued to knock our circadian rhythms off-kilter and lead to decreased levels of good health.

-Does Blue Light Affect Sleep?
+Does Blue Light Exposure Affect Sleep?

 Blue light, even from artificial sources such as your chosen form of digital devices, is not inherently bad.
 The light these devices emit can help promote proper melatonin production, increased mood, heightened alertness, and a healthy weight and adrenal function.